 LED lighting has been installed in the common area and many guestrooms.
 Efficient appliances are used.

-The hotel uses leftover food from breakfast to make other dishes when possible and cooperates with a company that collects food waste and recycles it into fertilizers.
+The hotel uses leftover food from breakfast to make other dishes when possible, recycles used oil, and gives food waste to a local farmer who composts it to use for fertilizer.

 Water-saving taps have been implemented and guests are encouraged to drink the tap water.
 Glass bottles are used in the restaurant and guestrooms.